 Dalmore is certainly an opinion splitter when it comes to whisky enthusiasts.
-I’ve always been a fan, as much for there slick marketing as for their product.
-I’ll not ramble on too much as you can read my thoughts on the Dalmore 15 and their branding in general in this previous review.
+I’ve always been a fan, and as an ex-marketing student it’s as as much for their slick marketing as for their product.

 The Dalmore Distillery was founded by Alexander Mathieson in 1839 and passed through various owners until its acquisition by Whyte & McKay in 1960.
 W&M also own, among others, the Jura, Fettercairn and Tamnavulin brands.